 At P.K.
 Yonge we are committed to the safety and security of our school community.
 In addition to being dedicated to caring for and educating the students on our campus, we take our responsibility for the safety of our school community seriously.

 Safety procedures are designed to prepare for, respond to, and mitigate emergency situations on campus and to comply with school safety laws.
 Though emergencies are rare, we commit ourselves to being well-prepared in the event of an emergency at our school.
 Each year we review existing procedures and make changes to enhance our ability to deal with emergencies on campus.

 The P.K.
 Yonge school community includes members of staff whose duties are devoted to school safety – School Safety Administrator, School Resource Officer (SRO) from the University of Florida Police Department, and a Front Gate Guard.
 All members of the faculty and staff are also trained in safety procedures.

 At P.K.
 Yonge, we work on developing strong relationships with students that not only enhance academic and social-emotional success, but also build a strong network of connections between students, faculty, and staff.
 These relationships help us know when students are struggling and help students feel safe in sharing concerns with adults on campus.

 Restricted Access to Campus

-As you know, access to campus during school hours is restricted and family members and visitors must check in at the Front Office and wear visitor identification badges while at P.K.
+As you know, access to campus during school hours is restricted.
+Family members and visitors must check in at the gate with a State-issued ID and wear visitor identification badges while at P.K.
 Yonge.
 Faculty and Staff also wear photo identification badges.
 Anyone found on campus without an identification badge will be escorted off campus by the School Resource Officer.